liatrio/autogov-workflows/README.md

 More information about `octo-sts` can be found [here](https://github.com/octo-sts/app) and info about the `octo-sts/action` can be found [here](https://github.com/octo-sts/action).

 > **Bring your own auth**: `rw-verify.yaml` is consumer-configurable — set `octo-sts-scope` / `octo-sts-identity` (and, for cross-repo reads, `autogov-repo` / `policy-repo` / `cert-identities-repo`) to your own org and identities; leave `octo-sts-scope` empty to use `github.token` (the default, suitable for public repos).
-The `scope: liatrio` / `identity: autogov-infra` / `identity: release-ops` values shown in the other octo-sts examples are still liatrio-org-specific and hardcoded inside `rw-attest-*` / `rw-release` (parameterizing those the same way is a tracked follow-up).
+The `scope: liatrio` / `identity: autogov-infra` values shown in the other octo-sts examples are still liatrio-org-specific and hardcoded inside `rw-attest-*` (parameterizing those the same way is a tracked follow-up).
 External orgs must install their own octo-sts app and create equivalent trust policies.
+>
+> **Releases (`rw-release.yaml`)**: the binary download (read) and the release cut + asset upload (write) use separate octo-sts pairs.
+>
+> - Read: `octo-sts-read-scope` / `octo-sts-read-identity` (both default empty → `github.token`, suitable for public repos).
+> - Write: `octo-sts-release-scope` / `octo-sts-release-identity` default to `liatrio` / `release-ops` so liatrio's release is unchanged.
+External orgs override these with their own scope and identity.
+>
+> If your release branch (e.g. `main`) is protected by a branch ruleset, the write actor MUST be on that ruleset's bypass list — `github.token` cannot bypass a branch ruleset, only an actor on the bypass list can.
+So external orgs with a protected main must (1) install their own octo-sts GitHub App, (2) add that App to the ruleset's bypass list, and (3) set `octo-sts-release-scope` / `octo-sts-release-identity` to a trust policy that issues `contents: write` for that App on the release branch.
+These same four inputs are threaded through `rw-build-image.yaml` / `rw-build-blob.yaml` / `rw-build-blob-offline.yaml` to the nested `rw-release` call.

 ### Inputs